John Raymond Kelley, 94, remembers his time in World War II, all of the close calls he had, and a mission to take down Adolf Hitler.

 “Just like we went in, we came back that way,” Kelley said.

-As Kelley approaches his 95th birthday in May, he says he is planning to live to 100, but that he may make a different decision once he reaches that milestone.
+As Kelley approaches his 95th birthday in May, he said he is planning to live to 100, but that he may make a different decision once he reaches that milestone.